 Did you know you can combat human trafficking just by people-watching while traveling?
 Here are some basic tips for how to spot human trafficking while just chillin’ on the airplane, drinking your $7 cup of mediocre wine.

-The following list will describe child-trafficking, because this was his expertise, but understand this can happen to adults also.
+The following list will describe human-trafficking, but understand this can happen to adults also.

 - The child is accompanied by a person who appears to be a dominant figure, is usually of a different ethnicity, not dressed in the same types of clothing, and has a large age difference.

 - The child appears withdrawn and the child and adult do not engage in much dialogue.

 - The child is inappropriately dressed for the weather and has little to no personal belongings.